Gitcrt5/TableTalk/replit.md

 IMPORTANT: Always verify implementation requests before making changes to code - user wants brainstorming discussions completed before implementation begins.
 **Target Audience**: Many users will be older bridge players who are not technologically adept.
 Navigation and use should be obvious and easy - prioritize simplicity and clarity in all UI/UX decisions.

+**Mobile Optimization Strategy**: Only specific screens need mobile phone optimization (currently: live bidding entry).
+Other screens should work well on small screens with proper dynamic sizing to prevent overlapping elements, but don't need to be specifically optimized for mobile phone use.

 ## Design Decisions & Context Preservation

 **Memory System**: User emphasized importance of documenting design decisions in files like replit.md for permanent context retention across sessions.
 Always update this file when making architectural changes or design decisions.